AllanWang/DST-Mods/Development.md

 Install the DST Mod Tools:

 * Click Steam > Library
-* In you haven't already, click the `Games` dropdown on the top left and select `Tools`
+* If you haven't already, click the `Games` dropdown on the top left and select `Tools`
 * Search and install `Don't Starve Mod Tools`
 * Launch and follow on screen instructions